LJacobDev/contact-reminder/dev_notes.md

     - make a thing that either shows all, or I guess has some kind of pagination that only shows (selectable per page of 10, 20, 50, all)

+    - interactions should be able to be shown as a list of rows in general, but also,
+    - there should not only be a 'view contact details' component / view, there should also be a list shown of interaction history for that contact
+    - this contact's interaction history might be a separate page or something that can be hid/shown underneath contact details,
+    - possibly include two ways of showing it, as a list of rows with dates and brief titles to click on for details,
+    - and maybe as well a way to show rows of the interactions but where the full textarea of all the information is also shown to scroll through rather than having to click on each one

     	I think I'd rather use vue router than the hide/show conditional rendering, so that it is more like going to different pages.. however, even that is something that can happen within a div kind of component and the navbar at the top can still stay the same..

     		it's just that I'm not sure whether it merits having other 'url links' to go to the different things but I imagine it actually should so yes I want to use the vue router for this

 # Things to remember

+    This application doesn't use login authentication,
+    it saves and retrieves from browser localstorage so it is not recommended to store sensitive data in this

     I'm adding vue router and want to use it for /contacts, /interactions, /contacts/edit and that kind of thing